 However, if you’re riding on rough surfaces, hard wheels might be a little slow because it stops for every bump it runs into.
 Therefore, hard wheels are better if you’re the type of skater that practices majorly on skateparks because they allow you to accelerate faster.

 What Size Wheels Does Tony Hawk Ride?

 Therefore, street skaters would benefit more from softer wheels with a Durometer Rating of around 78A to 87A, with the 78A being the best.
 Smaller wheels of about 52 to 54mm would be great for street skaters, as they’re more suitable for flip tricks.

 Now that you have an idea of the Durometer Rating, you should be able to decipher if the wheels are hard or soft depending on the rating score.

-Furthermore, suppose you’re a beginner who preferably wants to use the skateboard for everyday movement around the neighborhood.
+Furthermore, suppose you’re a beginner who preferably wants to use the skateboard for everyday moving around the neighborhood.
 In that case, you should get the soft wheels.
 However, If you’re more interested in performing advanced tricks and stunts, you should opt for the hard wheels.